Gamefist/Skuddbot-v2-wiki/Features/server-settings.md

 ### Granting admin permissions
 The `ADMIN_ROLE` setting takes a name of a role,  people that have this role will be granted the `SERVER_ADMIN` permission.
 {% hint style="success" %}
-It's good practice to make a seperate role, with no permission nodes enabled within Discord.
+It's good practice to make a separate role, with no permission nodes enabled within Discord.
 Then set the setting to the name of this role.
-This way you have more fine control over who has admin permission within Skuddbot.
+This way you have more fine control over who has admin permission within Skuddbot, by simply assigning the role to people you want to have this permission level.
 {% endhint %}
 {% hint style="info" %}
 For more information about permissions, view the [Permissions](/Systems/permissions.md) article.